kguay/trmm_rainfall/README.md

 **Application Notes**

 The majority of this application's code is in the class ImageView.
 Below is a list of all of the pertinent classes.
-The application consists of a main window which is set up in MainView as well as an ImageView which displays the map/ graph, the InfoView which displays messages to the user, and the Option View which offers the user various options in addition to the menubar.
+The application consists of a main window which is set up in MainView as well as an ImageView which displays the map/ graph, the InfoView which displays messages to the user, and the OptionView which offers the user various options in addition to the menubar.

 ####MAIN CLASSES